 You can think of it as arm wrestling.
 But instead of using arms, toes are made to wrestle each other.
 Two wrestlers face each other in every match.
 The winner in any fixture faces a winner from another pool.
 That continues until the winner of the entire festival emerges- presumably with battered toes.

-Participants of this weird festival are examined by a qualified nurse.
+A qualified nurse examines participants in this weird festival.
 The toes are evaluated, and only those who pass the test are cleared to participate in the championship.
 It’s serious stuff!

 See Related: Best Holiday Destinations for Couples